Keithagy/dsa-system-design/courses/designing-data-intensive-applications/notes.md

 That is a _synchronous_ network: even as the data passes through several routers, it does not suffer from queueing, because the 16 bits of space for the call have already been reserved in the next hop of the network.

-Becaause there is no queueing, the maximum end-to-end latency of the network is fixed.
+Because there is no queueing, the maximum end-to-end latency of the network is fixed.
 However...
 It does seem to rely on the network making ahead-of-time promises about how much capacity a given connection will have.

 - A circuit in a telephone network is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established.
 - In contrast, TCP packets opportunistically use whatever network bandwidth is available.